Contents

 Tower Bridge is now electrically powered and rises approximately 800 times each year, up to ten times per day in the summertime.

 The greatest place to view the bridge being lifted is on the Tower Bridge's 11-meter-long glass walkways, which are 42 meters above the river.
+The story of the bridge's construction is also narrated on these walkways, although the views of the river Thames outshine it.

-Historic Tower Bridge Lifts
+Historic Tower Bridge lifts

 • The first vessel through the Tower Bridge was the Harbour Master’s vessel, Daisy.
 It was closely followed by a procession of honorary vessels: The Conservator Steamer, the Trinity House Yacht Irene, the gunboat HMS Landrail, The Bismark, and the Clacton Belle.